codegidi/pan_masker/README.md

 ## How it works

-The gem scans a string block for pans of lenght 16 (mastercard and visa) and 19 .
+The gem scans a string block for pans of lenght 16 (mastercard and visa) and 19 and masks them